AllenNeuralDynamics/segmentation-skeleton-metrics/README.md

 ### Step 1: Label Graphs

-We begin with a set of ground truth skeletons stored as individual SWC files, where the "xyz" coordinates correspond to voxels in an image.
+We start with a set of ground truth skeletons stored as individual SWC files, where the "xyz" attribute represents voxel coordinates in an image.
 Each ground truth skeleton is loaded and represented as a NetworkX graph with the voxel coordinates as a node-level attribute.
-The evaluation is performed by first labeling the nodes of each graph with the corresponding segment IDs from the predicted segmentation.
+The first step is to label the nodes of each graph with the corresponding segment IDs from the predicted segmentation.

 ### Step 2: Error Detection